Configure Xsquash4GitLab in SquashTM

 - On the left sidebar, select Settings > Integrations;

-- Select Squash;
+- Select SquashTM;

 - Ensure that the Active toggle is enabled;